himanshu-shekhar2327/Product-recommender-system/README.md

 ## 🚀 Deployment

-This project is currently designed for local execution.

-In future, it can be deployed using platforms like:
+This project is successfully deployed using streamlit Cloud In future, it can be deployed using platforms like:

-- Streamlit Cloud
-- Render
-- AWS / Cloud-based servers

----

-### 📌 Note:
+### 📌 Notes:
-Due to large model files and dataset size, deployment requires optimization such as:
+- Model files are dynamically loaded using external storage
-- Reducing model size
+- Initial load time may be higher due to large model size
-- Preloading model artifacts on server
-- Using efficient storage solutions (e.g., cloud storage/CDN)
+- Optimizations can further improve performance in production environments

 ---

 ## 🚀 Future Improvements